Ruth Hagengruber: Career

+Academic activities and awards

 Hagengruber was vice president of the Deutsche Gesellschaft für Französischsprachige Philosophie (1997-2002) and the European Society for Early Modern Philosophy ESEMP (2004–2007).
 She was also a member of the Advisory Board of the Munich Center for Technology in Society (MCTS) at the Technische Universität München (2011-2019).
-In 2019, Hagengruber became vice president of the Deutsche Akademikerinnenbund DAB and was elected member of the Leibniz Sozietät der Wissenschaften zu Berlin.
+From 2019-2025, Hagengruber was vice president of the Deutsche Akademikerinnenbund DAB and was elected member of the Leibniz Sozietät der Wissenschaften zu Berlin.
 Hagengruber is an honorary member of the International Association for Computing and Philosophy (IACAP) and a board member of the International Association of Women Philosophers (IAPH) and organizer of the IAPH conference Defining the Future, Rethinking the Past.
 Furthermore, she directs the research and work group Frauen in der Geschichte der Philosophie (Women in History of Philosophy) of the Deutsche Gesellschaft für Philosophie.

-In 2015, Ruth Hagengruber was awarded the Wiener Schmidt Prize of the Society for Cybernetics and Systems Theory.
-With her team, she received the award for Teaching Philosophy in the Media (2014) and Online Teaching Philosophy goes MOOC (2016).
-In 2018, the project The Encyclopedia of Concise Concepts by Women Philosophers (ECC) by the Center for the History of Women Philosophers and Scientists directed by Hagengruber received the DARIAH-DE DH-Award 2018, “Tools and Projects” for exceptional work in digital humanities.
+In 2016 she founded the Center for the History of Women Philosophers and Scientists.